What to Expect in 5th

 “And Jesus grew in wisdom and stature, and in favor with God and men.”
 Luke 2:52

-Art: Students study various artists, cultures, elements of art, and principles of design while exploring different types of media and techniques to create their artwork.
-Students study American history and learn, apply, and synthesize American art.
+ART: Students study various artists, cultures, elements of art, and principles of design while exploring different types of media and techniques to create their artwork.
+Students study American history and learn, apply, and synthesize art American art.

 STEM: Students integrate Science, Technology, Engineering, and Mathematics through engaging, hands-on projects with a biblical worldview.
 They learn to be creative problem solvers by exploring the Engineering Design Process.
 Cooperative and purposeful teamwork helps students listen, improve, and succeed.

-Field study units and special events may include Explorer Day, where students relive exploration and colonial experiences.
-Students participate in our annual science fair, and award-winning projects advance to the Austin Regional Science Fair.
+Field study units and special events include Speech Meet and our Living History Museum where students transform into historical figures and present monologues in character for museum guests.
+Students also participate in our annual science fair, and award-winning projects advance to the Austin Regional Science Fair.

 The service project revolves around Christmas traditions.
 Students share American Christmas traditions with adult ESL students, giving the ESL students an opportunity to practice their English and our students the opportunity to learn about cultural differences.
 They also participate in Operation Christmas Child.